 The Norris McLaughlin & Marcus Immigration Practice Group reminds all EB-5 Regional Centers that the annual regional center certification submission deadline for 2017 is December 29.

-United States Citizenship & Immigration Services (USCIS) requires all EB-5 Regional Centers to submit a Form I-924A Supplement to Form I-924 at the close of each fiscal year.
-The filing serves to demonstrate that the EB-5 Regional Center remains eligible for the regional center designation. » Read More
+United States Citizenship & Immigration Services (USCIS) requires all EB-5 Regional Centers to submit a Form I-924A Supplement to Form I-924 at the close of each fiscal year. » Read More

 Closely-held corporations are like marriages.
 When personalities mesh and goals are aligned, the family can prosper.
 When they don’t, you may end up in a nasty divorce.
-When beginning a new venture, however, too many clients overlook the possibility of such a divorce.
-Therefore, they forgo spending the time necessary to mitigate the possibility of future disputes. » Read More
+When beginning a new venture, however, too many clients overlook the possibility of such a divorce. » Read More

 Binge watching HGTV is my guilty pleasure.
 Those of you who suffer from the same vice, may have seen HGTV’s “Fixer Upper.”
 Well, the stars of the show are now defendants in a million-dollar lawsuit.
 So what happened?
 Allegedly, the star of the show, Chip Gaines, persuaded his two previous partners to sell their 1/3 interest in Magnolia Realty for $2,500 apiece. » Read More

 So much for “New Year, New Me.”
 It turns out the concept of a fresh start isn’t always the answer to moving forward in life.
-At least not when that entails the creation of a new corporate entity and the fraudulent transfer of assets from an original entity for the purpose of attempting to avoid liability.
-In fact, for the owners of Outlook Hong Kong and its successor Outlook Singapore, this version of a “fresh start” resulted in a $4.8 million verdict against them on claims of fraudulent transfer, breach of fiduciary duty, and interference in contractual relations.» Read More
+At least not when that entails the creation of a new corporate entity and the fraudulent transfer of assets from an original entity for the purpose of attempting to avoid liability. » Read More

 Can you sue for negligence in Pennsylvania if your personal information is stolen by hackers as a result of a company’s data breach?

-In a recent decision handed down in the Allegheny Court of Common Pleas, the Court dismissed a class action suit over a data breach.
-Judge R. Stanton Wettick, Jr., a judge whose trial court opinions are well-respected in the State of Pennsylvania, rejected an argument that the University of Pittsburgh Medical Center was negligent for failing to implement and monitor an adequate security system and for failing to properly detect a data security breach.» Read More
+In a recent decision handed down in the Allegheny Court of Common Pleas, the Court dismissed a class action suit over a data breach. » Read More

 If so, then our upcoming seminar is a must for you.

-John Lushis of Norris McLaughlin & Marcus and James Pauloski, Broker of Record will present a seminar entitled Negotiating Commercial Leases – A Real Estate Poker Game to landlords and tenants to help them understand their leases and what comes with them.
-The seminar will take place on Thursday, October 15th at our office in Allentown.» Read More
+John Lushis of Norris McLaughlin & Marcus and James Pauloski, Broker of Record will present a seminar entitled Negotiating Commercial Leases – A Real Estate Poker Game to landlords and tenants to help them understand their leases and what comes with them. » Read More